carrot-kpi/contracts/CONTRIBUTING.md

 ### Deploying

+> [!IMPORTANT]
+> The codebase relies on `solc` v0.8.21.
+However, note that Solidity v0.8.20
+> introduced a change, making `shanghai` the default EVM version.
+When deploying
+> on chains that use an older EVM version, ensure you specify the correct EVM
+> version explicitly through the `--evm-version` command flag or the
+> `FOUNDRY_EVM_VERSION` env variable.
+If you don't do that, there's a high risk
+> that the contracts won't functioning as expected due to the presence of the
+> `push0` opcode in the bytecode.

 In order to deploy the whole platform to a given network you can go ahead and create a .env.<NETWORK_NAME> file exporting 3 env variables: